 I'll start by saying a good marketing team depends first and foremost on its leader (Yeah, that's you!).
 When you choose the right people and knows how to manage them right, your success rates are already good.
 At the end of the day, good marketing starts with a good strategy, continues with a reasonable plan, and depends on great execution.

-To decide whether to hire an in-house employee or a service provider, you'd need to consider two things:
+To decide whether to hire an in-house employee or a service provider, you should consider two things:

-b.
-Do you have the budget and access to hire top talent?
+- Do you have access to hire top talent?

 In my experience, experienced marketing professionals either demand very high salaries or work independently / in small agencies.